yktoo/yktoo.com/content/blog/0308/index.en.md

 Using a virtual machine is a possible solution to this problem, but there are issues, too: setting it up can be laborious, it's demanding in terms of RAM and CPU performance, but—most of all—it's hardly reproducible on another machine.
 That is, of course, unless you copy over the entire virtual disk, which is time consuming, expensive and eventually impractical.

 [Docker containers](https://www.docker.com/) offer a great alternative to all that ado.
-Docker allows running components, such as //PHP//, //Apache HTTP Server// and //MySQL//, inside standard, lightweight containers, with configurations that are 100% reproducible, and linking those containers using virtual networks.
+Docker allows running components, such as {{< fl "PHP" >}}, {{< fl "Apache HTTP Server" >}} and {{< fl "MySQL" >}}, inside standard, lightweight containers, with configurations that are 100% reproducible, and linking those containers using virtual networks.
 You don't need to install numerous packages anymore, the only thing needed is the Docker engine itself.
 And, last but not least, Docker is free and open-source.

 Each container is described in a so-called `Dockerfile`, a plain text file containing special [commands](https://docs.docker.com/engine/reference/builder/).
 A container is always based on an **image**; [Docker repository](https://hub.docker.com/) provides a huge number of ready-to-use images for all kinds of software.
 Therefore every `Dockerfile` begins with a `FROM` command specifying the image the container will be built upon.